OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:42

-From them, from the sons of Simeon, five hundred men went to Mount Seir,
+From them, from the descendants of Simeon, five hundred men went to Mount Seir,
 with Pelatiah, Neariah, Rephaiah, and Uzziel, the sons of Ishi, as their leaders.

 ---

 ## 1 Chronicles 4:43

-They destroyed the remnant of the Amalekites who escaped,
+They destroyed the remnant of the Amalekites who had escaped,
 and have lived there to this day.